 Calcium Pyrophosphate Dihydrate Crystal Deposition Disease

 Calcium pyrophosphate dihydrate (CPPD) crystal deposition disease involves intra-articular and/or extra-articular deposition of CPPD crystals.
-Manifestations are protean and may be minimal or include intermittent attacks of acute arthritis and a degenerative arthropathy that is often severe.
+Manifestations are protean and may be minimal or include intermittent attacks of acute arthritis, termed pseudogout or acute Ca pyrophosphate crystal disease, and a degenerative arthropathy that is often severe.
 Diagnosis requires identification of CPPD crystals in synovial fluid.
-Treatment is with intra-articular corticosteroids or oral NSAIDs or colchicine.
+Treatment of pseudogout attacks is with intra-articular corticosteroids or oral glucocorticoids, NSAIDs, or colchicine.

 CPPD crystal deposition (chondrocalcinosis), whether symptomatic and asymptomatic, becomes more common with age.

-Acute, subacute, or chronic arthritis can occur, usually in the knee or other large peripheral joints, which can mimic many other forms of arthritis.
-Attacks are sometimes similar to gout but are usually less severe.
-There may be no CPPD crystal deposition disease symptoms between attacks or continuous low-grade symptoms in multiple joints, similar to RA or osteoarthritis.
+Acute, subacute, or chronic arthritis can occur, usually in the knee or other large peripheral joints; thus, Ca pyrophosphate crystal disease can mimic many other forms of arthritis.
+Acute attacks are sometimes similar to gout but are usually less severe.
+There may be no symptoms of CPPD crystal deposition disease between attacks or continuous low-grade symptoms in multiple joints, similar to RA or osteoarthritis.
 These patterns tend to persist for life.

-Asymptomatic chondrocalcinosis becomes common with age, particularly in the knee, hip, anulus fibrosus, and symphysis pubis.
+Asymptomatic chondrocalcinosis becomes common with age, particularly in the knee, hip, wrist, anulus fibrosus, and symphysis pubis.

 Arthritis can affect the knee and large peripheral joints and mimic other forms of arthritis.